Scottie-P/Grape_Rover/README.md

 2. Implement YOLO with a video, and incorporate some method to count accurately.
 3. Create a rover to navigate a vineyard and record a video of said vineyard.

-#Conclusions:
+# Conclusions:
 This project involves developing and testing a semi-autonomous rover that can drive through a vineyard with minimal input parameters.
 Once it has finished steering through a vineyard, a grape estimate will be produced using a trained computer vision algorithm.

-Scott will be graduating in May 2022 and hopes that one day the rover will help growers better estimate their yields while increasing efficiency in vineyard practices.
+Scott graduated Spring 2022 and hopes that one day the rover will help growers better estimate their yields while increasing efficiency in vineyard practices.
 Scott’s Data Mining class inspired this project in Fall 2019.
 The course was instructed by Dr. Shahrad Jamshidi, an advisor to the project, in addition